FreeNAS sharing wizard only reads first 50 users and/or groups from user/group lists

-#7 Updated by Gary Anderson almost 3 years ago
+#7 Updated by Gary Anderson about 3 years ago

 I have just checked the "Change Permissions" dialog on one of my current volumes (in the left-hand expanded menu, "Storage -> Volumes -> <volume> -> <dataset> -> Change Permissions").
 The behavior here is different: When clicking the drop down for Groups on initial opening, the list of groups includes the UNIX and AD groups, in the order mentioned before.
 However when typing the domain and then the backslash, the drop-down list changed to listing the first 50 groups in my AD domain (yes, I counted them, silly me).

 I experienced some odd behavior after that, the drop down could not be used more than once or twice before the listing would not appear at all, even if the field were cleared.
 To bring back the listing in the drop down, I had to close the dialog and re-open it.
 This disappearing act had an odd effect of not listing the group I wanted to add to the dataset, but it allowed me to type it in (NB: it is a recently added group, and it has no spaces - I did not test a group with spaces in the name).
 After typing it in and clicking "Change", FreeNAS followed through and brought me back to the web interface.
 In not seeing any confirmation I logged into the OS via SSH and checked the directory, it indeed has applied that chosen AD group to the proper point in the directory structure (/mnt/<volume>/<dataset>).